iLikeToBeAnonymous/Excel_TypeScript_Experiments/Theory_of_Spreadsheet_Synchronization.md

     - Selected cells can encompass the entire worksheet, or they can technically be a single cell.
     - Retrieving a range by address (e.g., the `A1:C5` shown above) is a method exclusive to `ExcelScript.Worksheet.getRange(address?: string)`.
     - See [ExcelScript.Range] object
+    - For cool peek under the hood, see the [Github ExcelScript.Range.yml]
 - **RangeAreas** &mdash; An object that is a collection of one or more rectangular ranges in the same worksheet
     - Child of [ExcelScript.Worksheet] (can be a sibling or a child of the `Range` object)?
     - See [ExcelScript.RangeAreas]